mattiasw/ExifReader/README.md

 ExifReader
 ==========

-ExifReader is a JavaScript library that parses image files and extracts the Exif data.
+ExifReader is a JavaScript library that parses image files and extracts the metadata.
 It can be used either in a browser or from Node.
+Supports JPEG files with tags encoded using Exif, IPTC, and XMP.

 ExifReader supports module formats AMD, CommonJS and globals and can therefore easily be used from Webpack, RequireJS, Browserify, Node etc. Since it is